Emerging College Leaders: Empowering My Voice Program

 - Log monthly mentoring sessions within 48 hours post mentoring session.
 This should be a high-level summary, not personal details.

-*Mentors must meet mentee either on the Paradise Valley Community College campus or virtually.
+*Mentors may meet mentee either on campus or virtually.